EberlyODL/phys010sjv11/atoms_colliders.md

 ### External Resources

-- Look at this very good <a href="http://news.bbc.co.uk/2/hi/7543089.stm" target="_blank">Intro to LHC</a> from BBC news about the LHC.
+- Look at this very good <a href="http://news.bbc.co.uk/2/hi/7543089.stm" target="_blank">Intro to LHC</a> from BBC news.